Normal approximations for the multivariate inverse Gaussian distribution and asymmetric kernel smoothing on $d$-dimensional half-spaces: MIG kernel density estimator on half-spaces

-see, e.g., Section~2.1 of~\citet{Zhang.King.Hyndman:2006}.
-This method is sensitive to extremes and outliers, and can lead to oversmoothing when they are present.
-Other options include the least squares cross-validation criterion \citep{Rudemo:1982,Bowman:1984}, namely
+see, e.g., Section~2.1 of~\citet{Zhang.King.Hyndman:2006} for more details.
+The LCV criterion is sensitive to extremes and outliers and may lead to oversmoothing when such observations are present.
+Other options include the least-squares cross-validation (LSCV) criterion \citep{Rudemo:1982,Bowman:1984}, viz.